easydigitaldownloads/edd-blocks/readme.txt

 == Frequently Asked Questions ==

-= How do I add images to download categories and tags? =
+= How do I add images to Download Categories and Download Tags? =

+1. Click either "Categories" or "Tags" from the Downloads section in the WordPress sidebar
-1. Edit the download category or tag
+1. Click the "Edit" link on the category or tag you wish to add an image to
-1. At the bottom of the edit screen, click to add an image in the "image section"
+1. At the bottom of the edit screen, click "Choose Image" in the "Image" section
+1. Select an image and click "Set as image"
-1. Click "Update" to save your changes
+1. Click "Update"

-= Will more blocks be added? =

-Additional blocks may be added in a future update.

 = Can I change the purchase button color? =

 Yes, the purchase button color can be changed from Downloads &rarr; Settings &rarr; Styles.
 Simply change the "Default Button Color" to a color of your choosing and save.

+== Screenshots ==

+1. The Downloads block and its settings

 == Changelog ==